GoogleCloudPlatform/magic-modules/README.md

 Once you've created your commit(s), you can submit the code normally as a PR in the GitHub UI.
-The PR template includes some instructions to make sure we generate good PR messages for the tools' repo histories.
+The PR template includes some instructions to make sure we generate good PR messages for the providers' repo histories.

-Once your PR is submitted, one of the Magic Modules maintainers will review it.
+Once your PR is submitted, the Magic Modules CI ("Magician") will run checks and generate comments to update you on the status of your pull request.
+You will be notified on the PR if there are immediate actions you should take.
-They'll look over the code before running the "Magician", the Magic Modules CI system that generates PRs against each tool.
-Each review pass, your reviewer will run the Magician again to update the PRs against the tools.

-If there are multiple tools affected, that first reviewer will be the "primary" reviewer, and for each other affected tool a maintainer for that specific tool will make a pass.
-The primary reviewer will make it clear which other maintainers need to review, and prompt them to review your code; you will communicate primarily with the first reviewer.

-Even when multiple tools are affected, this will generally be a quick look by that maintainer with no changes needing to be made.

-Once you've gotten approvals from the primary reviewer and the reviewers for any affected tools, the primary reviewer will merge your changes.
+Afterwards, one of the Magic Modules maintainers will review.

+Once your PR has been reviewed and approved, the reviewer will merge your PR to the `main` branch.
+This will also kick off automatic PRs to the downstream provider repositories.

 ---